 Saratoga Springs, N.Y.

-Before Norm Levy was diagnosed with early onset advanced macular degeneration in 2012, he had never run more than 100 feet.
-Six months after his diagnosis, Norm had run the Manchester, N.H., Marathon, and finished the Hartford Marathon last October.
+Before 2012, Norm Levy had never run more than 100 feet.
+Since then, he has run the Manchester, N.H., Hartford and Boston marathons.
 Norm is running to support Mass.
 Eye and Ear’s Ocular Genomics Institute.
-“I continue to run to prove that this illness will not define me or limit my ability to accomplish extraordinary things,” says Norm.
-“I will be running in the 2016 Boston Marathon on Team Eye & Ear to raise funds which will allow the heroes at Mass.
-Eye and Ear to continue working tirelessly to find a cure for those who have been stricken by this disease.”
+“I will be running in the 2016 Boston Marathon on Team Eye and Ear to raise funds which will allow the heroes at Mass.
+Eye and Ear to continue working tirelessly to find a cure for those who have been stricken by eye disease,” says Norm.

 As the president and CEO of MacNair Travel Management – a company he founded with his wife, Ellen, in 1989 – Michael MacNair understands the singular focus that’s required to build a thriving business.
 Not surprisingly, the Alexandria, Va., resident has applied that laser-like intensity to all areas of his life, including physical fitness and his health.
 Prior to coming to Mass.
 Eye and Ear for treatment, Michael had been blinded in his left eye due to a tumor.
 But thanks to the expert care of Dr. Evangelos Gragoudas, the tumor has shrunk by 80 percent and Michael is once again living life to its fullest.
 Since the treatment, he’s completed his fifth ironman competition and has climbed Mount Rainier, Mount Kilimanjaro and has made it to the Mt.
 Everest Base Camp.